Australian Sexuality Expert Deanne Carson Says Parents Should Ask Baby’s Consent Before Changing Their Diaper

 As one might imagine, the response to Ms. Carson on social media was merciless, with comments attacking her ideas, her sexuality, and even her choice of hair color.

-One Australian journalist, Abi Moustafa, mocked Deanne Carson her opinion piece for Who magazine, titled “Dear Sexual Expert, asking a baby consent to change their nappy is ridiculous.”
+One Australian journalist, Abi Moustafa, mocked Deanne Carson in her opinion piece for Who magazine, titled “Dear Sexual Expert, asking a baby consent to change their nappy is ridiculous.”

 “Come off it.
 I’m trying REALLY hard not to peg a dirty nappy at my TV screen.
 Especially before Mother’s Day.
 The last thing parent’s need is judgement.
 This is radical and ridiculous.”